folknology/BlackCrab/README.md

 # BlackCrab
-Next gen software for heterogenous development boards
+Next gen software for heterogeneous embedded development boards

+Before the new boards are available we will Initially be targeting the existing MyStorm IceCore SOM for experimentation.